casper-ecosystem/payment-example/README.md

 | return | - | - |

 ### Collect
-Purses can be withdrawn from if there are READ and WRITE bytes on the containing `URef`.
-When you transfer to your account, the transfer ends up in your main_purse, so when depositing there, there is no need to take the extra step of fetching the main_purse.
+Purses can be withdrawn from if there are READ and WRITE bytes on the associated `URef`.
+When you transfer to your account, the transfer ends up in your main_purse.
+When depositing there is no need to take the extra step of fetching the main_purse.

 Since collecting is done by transfering motes from the purse contained in the contract straight into the callers account, the only parameter is an `Option<U512>` argument called `amount`.